oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 1: Create a Namespace

-In Kubernetes, a *Namespace* is a virtual cluster that provides a way to divide the physical Kubernetes cluster resources logically between multiple users or teams.
+In K8s, a *Namespace* is a virtual cluster that provides a way to divide the physical K8s cluster resources logically between multiple users or teams.
 Additionally, Namespaces enable fine-grained control over access and resource allocation.
 By defining appropriate Role-Based Access Control (RBAC) policies, you can control which users or groups have access to specific Namespaces and the resources within them.

 In Cloud Shell, create a namespace for the AutonomousDatabase Resources: